seanlau555/crypto-exchange-web/README.md

 yarn coverage
 ```

-Highlight the coverage for functions.
+## Highlight coverage for functions

 - OAuth login with redirection
 - Currency list with selection